Volunteer at Wabash Riverfest July 11, 2026

 Try-a-canoe

 Experienced paddlers are needed to take both kids and adults out on the Wabash for a fun and safe first experience in a canoe.
-Teach basic paddling and take a short trip away from the Purdue Crew boat dock and back.
+Teach basic paddling and take a short trip away from the riverbank and back.
 Paddling experience necessary.

 Face Painting and Coloring Station